pvcraven/web-development-class/source/tutorials/aws/aws.rst

 If you do this, you are giving everyone access to all your stuff.
 Also, version control keeps old versions.
 Deleting it won't remove the file.
 And once it hits GitHub every evil person will have it.
+Seriously.
+People have programs that scan all of GitHub for people that check in keys.
-You'll need to recreate your key.
+If you ever check in a key, you'll need to recreate your key and assume everything accessible by that key has been compromised.

 *Do* save the key somewhere safe.
 On a flash drive or network drive.
 If you lose the key file, you can't access your machine and you'll have to start over.